Skip to contents

 Search vs Retrieve

-Most of rbioapi UniProt functions have two variants. one to retrieve data using a proper accession, and the second one (which have a _search suffix) is to search using any combination of arguments.
-We first demonstrate this using an example, then provide a list of such functions in rbioapi.
+Most rbioapi UniProt function families have two variants: one retrieves data using a supported identifier, while the other (with a _search suffix) searches using one or more service-specific criteria.
+We first demonstrate this using an example, then provide a list of these function families in rbioapi.

-Suppose we are interested in Human CD40 ligand protein, and we know that it’s UniProt accession is “P29965”.
-We can simply do as the following:
+Suppose we are interested in the human CD40 ligand protein and know that its UniProt accession is “P29965”.
+We can retrieve it directly:

 cd40 <- rba_uniprot_proteins(accession = "P29965")